The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 What is data modeling?

-Data modeling is the process of creating a simplified diagram of a software system and the data elements it contains, using text and symbols to represent the data and how it flows.
-Data models provide a blueprint for designing a new database or reengineering a legacy application.
+Data modeling is the process of creating a simplified visual diagram of a software system and the data elements it contains, using text and symbols to represent the data and how it flows.
+Data models provide a blueprint to businesses for designing a new database or reengineering a legacy application.
 Overall, data modeling helps an organization use its data effectively to meet business needs for information.

 Alternatively, data models can be created through reverse-engineering efforts that extract them from existing systems.
 That's done to document the structure of relational databases that were built on an ad hoc basis without upfront data modeling and to define schemas for sets of raw data stored in data lakes or NoSQL databases to support specific analytics applications.